Complying with NYC Fair Workweek Laws 2024

 • Other Fair Workweek violations

-NYC Fair Workweek premium pays and violations quickly add up, especially for businesses with large teams and multiple locations.
+NYC Fair Workweek premium payments and violations may quickly add up, especially for businesses with large teams and multiple locations.
 It’s not unusual to see these costs rise into the thousands.

-We built several Just Cause-specific tools and alerts to ensure hospitality operators do not accidentally violate any of the complex employment protection laws.
+Harri includes several Just Cause-specific tools and alerts to ensure hospitality operators avoid accidentally violating complex employment protection laws.

 NYC Fair Workweek FAQ